ryan4yin/thiscute.world/content/posts/2021-summary/index.en.md

 The outlook for this year is more focused.
 I strive to achieve 50%, which will be a big breakthrough.

-1. Proficient in Go/Rust and use in at least two projects
+1. Proficient in Go and use in at least two projects
    1. To forge iron, one must be strong.
 Coding is the foundation of IT.
-2. Learn the following techniques in depth
+2. Learn kubebuilder, k8s source code.
-   1. Kubernetes Source Code.
 3. Network Technologies
    1. Service Mesh - Istio
    2. Network Proxy - Envoy/APISIX